baswijdenes/Optimized.Mga/README.md

 Milliseconds      : 152
 ```

-Batch-Mga will take care of the limitations (20 requests per batch) and will sleep for the amount of time a throttle limit is returned and then continue.
+`Batch-Mga` will take care of the limitations (20 requests per batch) and will sleep for the amount of time a throttle limit is returned and then continue.

 ### Usability
 The second difference is **usability**.
 If you look at the official module you will see 33 dependencies.
 I made my module so that you only need 8 cmdlets.

-The main cmdlet is of course Batch-Mga, by using Fiddler, or the browser developer tools you can find the URL when navigating through AzureAD and use it in one of the cmdlets.
+The main cmdlet is of course `Batch-Mga`, by using Fiddler, or the browser developer tools you can find the URL when navigating through AzureAD and use it in one of the cmdlets.

 For example the below URL is from the Intune Management GUI and found with Fiddler.
 It will get the Windows compliant devices and will only select the ComplianceState and UserPrincipalname.
 ```powershell